Five Writing Flaws That Slow Me Down

 Author Connie Berry

 Connie is the USA Today and Amazon Best-Selling author of the Kate Hamilton Mysteries, set in the UK and featuring an American antiques dealer with a gift for solving crimes.
 Her debut novel, A Dream of Death, won the IPPY Gold Medal for Mystery and was a finalist for the Agatha Award and the Silver Falchion.
-Her latest, The Shadow of Memory, was a finalist for the Edgar’s 2023 Lilian Jackson Braun award.
+The fourth in the series, The Shadow of Memory, was a finalist for the Edgar’s 2023 Lilian Jackson Braun award.
+Her latest, A Collection of Lies, was published in June 2024.

 Besides reading and writing mysteries, Connie loves history, foreign travel, cute animals, and all things British.
 She lives in Ohio and Wisconsin with her husband and adorable Shih Tzu, Emmie.